 To apply for Financial Aid, students must complete one of two Financial Aid Applications.

-The Free Application for Federal Student Aid (FAFSA) is the application that most students need to complete.
 To assist students with filling out the FAFSA, our office has created the 7 Easy Steps to the FAFSA tutorial series.

 To be eligible to file the FAFSA, students must:

-The other method of applying for Financial Aid is the California Dream Application.
 To assist students with this application, we have created the California Dream Application tutorial.
 This application became available following the passage of two California Assembly bills, AB 130 and AB 131.
 Together, these bills became known as the California Dream Act.
 The California Dream Act makes certain undocumented students eligible for State and University Financial Aid.